 What It Tastes Like

 Pour-over coffee is brewed by hand, one cup at a time.
-Hot water is slowly poured over ground coffee in a filter, allowing careful control over extraction.
+Hot water is slowly poured over ground coffee in a filter, giving the barista control over how the coffee is brewed.

 The flavor often tastes bright, clear, and well-defined.
 Because it’s brewed in small batches with attention to timing and water flow, subtle flavor notes are easier to notice.

-Compared to standard drip coffee, pour-over often feels more precise and layered, especially with lighter roasts.
+Compared to standard drip coffee, pour-over often tastes more distinct and layered.
+This is especially noticeable with lighter roasts.

 💡 Behind the Cup

-In most cafés, pour-over is prepared using a cone-shaped brewer placed over a cup or carafe.
-A barista pours hot water in slow, controlled circles, allowing the coffee to bloom — a brief release of carbon dioxide when hot water first contacts fresh grounds.
+In most cafés, pour-over is prepared using a cone-shaped brewer placed over a cup or carafe (ka-RAF)—a glass or metal container used for holding and serving coffee.
+A barista pours hot water in slow, controlled circles, allowing the coffee to bloom—a brief release of gas when hot water first hits the grounds.

 Because each cup is brewed individually, pour-over takes longer than drip coffee and often costs slightly more.
-That extra time allows the barista to adjust grind size, timing, and water flow for balance.
+That extra time gives the barista more control over grind size, timing, and water flow.

 How to Order